 If you'd like to work the front and side deltoids using one exercise, I'd recommend the Military Press for building powerful shoulders and triceps.
 You can do these overhead lifts with dumbbells, but I'd also recommend using a bar.
 You can also alternate this exercise by lifting the weight up & down in front of your head and by going through the same motion, but behind your neck instead of in front.

-A simple way to build the rear deltoids, is by doing bent over lateral raises.
+A simple way to build the rear deltoids, is by doing lots of pull-ups and chin-ups.
+If you're not very good with that type of motion, you can perform bent-over lateral raises to target the rear deltoids.
 Instead of using the standing position to build the side deltoids, bend over at the waist and, with a slight bend in the knees, hold this position while doing the lateral raises.
 Bent over rows, also work well.
 Reverse dumbbell flies is another great exercise for this particular muscle group.
 Just bend over, like when doing bent over lateral raises, and hold two dumbbells in your hands with your palms facing each other.
 Now raise your dumbbells backwards, until your arms are parallel to the floor.
+Or you can just buy a canoe and row, row, row your way to posterior deltoid success; ha!

 Side note: The rear deltoids are often neglected, but they still get some secondary work from a variety of exercises that you use to strengthen your back, shoulders, triceps, etc. Personally, I focus more on the side and front sections of the shoulder muscles, mainly because there are more enjoyable exercises for those areas.
+[Update: A few years later I got big into pull-ups, so now I train my rear deltoids just as much as the side and front parts of the shoulder.]
 Besides, I'm not a big fan of bent over rows or anything that unnecessarily strains the back.
-But, if you're a hardcore bodybuilder, you're probably seeking a balanced build and you may have to go buy special equipment just for the rear deltoids, that can perform reverse flies, face pulls using a pulley system, and so on.
+But, if you're a hardcore bodybuilder, you're probably seeking a balanced build and you may have to go buy special equipment just for the rear deltoids that can perform reverse flies, face pulls using a pulley system, and so on.

 Now, that's enough talk; go build ya some powerful, manly deltoids...